-One hundred seventeen Charter Life Trustees of the Foundation contributed a minimum of $1000 each to establish the grant-making fund, which is now known as the Piqua Community Fund.
+One hundred seventeen Charter Life Trustees of The Foundation contributed a minimum of $1,000 each to establish the grantmaking fund, which is now known as the Piqua Community Fund.
 At present, approximately two hundred thirty people have become Life Trustees.
-The Foundation began making grants to the community in 1995, with $8000 distributed in the first year.
-As of December 2018, over $1.1 million have been granted to local organizations that make a difference in the lives of Piqua residents from the unrestricted funds of The Foundation.
+The Foundation began making grants to the community in 1995, with $8,000 distributed in the first year.
+As of December 2018, more than $1.1 million have been granted to local organizations that make a difference in the lives of Piqua residents from the unrestricted funds of The Foundation.

 Several community projects have been undertaken by The Foundation including campaigns to build or renovate the Alexander Stadium (including a second campaign to install artificial turf), the Fort Piqua Plaza and the Johnston Farm and Indian Agency education center.